 - Work the plunger up and down fast so the debris blocking the pipes detach from the pipes and unclog the drainage;

 - Remove the plunger and see if water goes in the drainage.
 Repeat the process if the drain is not fully unclogged.

 How to Unblock a Shower Drain?

 Shower drain blockage is usually caused by hair that is caught by the bend that’s at the top of the drainage, just below the strainer.
 When a lot of hair gets caught, it blocks the pipe fully and water begins to come back.
 Other causes might be debris build up inside the drainage such as soap scum or limescale.
-If that’s the case, baking soda and white vinegar cleaning process, as explained in the kitchen sink unclogging, should be applied.
+If that’s the case, baking soda, and white vinegar cleaning process, as explained in the kitchen sink unclogging, should be applied.

 - Remove the strainer on your shower drainage and clean it thoroughly

-- Check if there is hair or other build up and clean it.
+- Check if there is hair or other build-up and clean it.
 If there is a plastic/rubber protector, remove, clean and put it back in.

-- If it’s not hair that has clogged your shower drainage, use baking soda and white vinegar, let the mixture stay for 5-10 minutes and flush with hot water.
+- If it’s not the hair that has clogged your shower drainage, use baking soda and white vinegar, let the mixture stay for 5-10 minutes and flush with hot water.
 Repeat until the drain is unblocked.

 - Another method is to use a plunger or a drain snake.